Gauthamante Radham

-Gauthamante Radham is a 2020 Indian Malayalam-language comedy-drama film written and directed by Anand Menon.
+Gauthamante Radham is a 2020 Indian Malayalam-language comedy-drama film written and directed by Anand Menen.
 The film stars Neeraj Madhav, Valsala Menon, Punya Elizabeth Bose, Renji Panicker and Hareesh Kanaran.
 Neeraj Madhav plays the main role named as Gauthaman, a young man who is highly interested in driving.

 Plot

-Gouthamante narrates his story of learning driving and how he handled the difficulties that came across his life.
+Gouthamante radham narrates his story of learning driving and how he handled the difficulties that came across his life.